 During the 2016 and 2017 SEABL seasons Magbegor played a more prominent role for the BA CoE, In both seasons Magbegor played alongside several players that have been team-mates on Australian junior representative teams including Maddison Rocci, Kiera Rowe, Rebecca Pizzey, Jaz Shelley, Abby Cubillo and Samantha Simons.
 Another SEABL teammate at the BA CoE was Zitina Aokuso who is playing for the Townsville Fire during the 2017/18 WNBL season.
 Over the two seasons Magbegor played a total of 28 games for BA CoE, averaging 12.2 points, 8.6 rebounds and 1.7 assists per game.
 Magbegor was one of the most accurate shooters from the field in the SEABL for both the 2016 and 2017 seasons, having a field goal accuracy of 59.8% in 2016 and 57.4% in 2017.
 Of the players that made at least 10 field goals Magbegor ranked second in the SEABL for field goal accuracy in both seasons.
 During 2016 Ezi led the BA CoE for scoring and rebounding whilst in 2017 she ranked second for scoring behind Rocci and led the team for rebounding.
 In 2017 the BA CoE had a record of nine wins and five losses which equates to winning 64.3% of their games, ranked third in their conference, however they were ineligible to play finals.

 In late November 2017 it was announced that Magbegor will be playing for the Diamond Valley Eagles in the SEABL competition in 2018.
-It will the Diamond Valley’s first season in the SEABL, a couple of Ezi’s Canberra Capitals team-mates will also be team-mates at Diamond Valley in Lauren Scherf and Abigail Wehrung.
+It will be Diamond Valley’s first season in the SEABL, a couple of Ezi’s Canberra Capitals team-mates will also be team-mates at Diamond Valley in Lauren Scherf and Abigail Wehrung.

 Career representing Australian junior teams